akuld2/cs225finalproject/README.md

 - The Project Report, Development Logs, and other documents are in [/documents](https://github.com/akuld2/cs225finalproject/tree/main/documents)

-## Development Setup
+## Running Instructions
 Make sure you are running the program in Docker.
+If not, follow [this guide](https://courses.engr.illinois.edu/cs225/fa2022/resources/own-machine/) to get started.

-### Execultables
+### Execultable
 To run the Chicago Taxi Trip Navigator, run `./run.sh` in the root directory.
 The terminal will give you instructions on what to input.
-Here is what to expect...
+Here is what to expect:
-1. Navigate Between Zones (Dijkstra's)
+1. Navigate Between Zones (Dijkstra's):
-- - Input: a `start zone` (integer), `end zone` (integer), and a `metric` (integer).
+  - Input: a `start zone` (integer), `end zone` (integer), and a `metric` (integer).
 The zone has to be a zone that the is listed.
 The metric a user chooses determines if they are looking for the shortest path (miles), quickest path (seconds), or cheapest path (money)
-- - Output: a vector of zones that gives the directions a user needs to take on the path and a double that describes the total amount of the metric they chose.
+  - Output: a vector of zones that gives the directions a user needs to take on the path and a double that describes the total amount of the metric they chose.
-2. Navigate to Connected Zones (BFS)
+2. Navigate to Connected Zones (BFS):
-- - Input: a `metric` (integer)
+  - Input: a `metric` (integer)
-- - Output: a vector of zones a user can travel when starting at that zone
+  - Output: a vector of zones a user can travel when starting at that zone
-3. Find the Busiest Zone (Betweeness Centrality Algorithm)
+3. Find the Busiest Zone (Betweeness Centrality Algorithm):
-- - Input: none
+  - Input: none
-- - Output: a formatted string that tells the user which is the most center node for each metric
+  - Output: a formatted string that tells the user which is the most center node for each metric
 4. Quit

 ### Tests
 To run the test cases for the Chicago Taxi Trip Navigator, run `./tests.sh` in the root directory.
 We are using several different sized datasets that are located in [/datasets](https://github.com/akuld2/cs225finalproject/tree/main/datasets).
 Our test cases focus on small to medium sized graphs when creating the graph, using BFS, using DIjkstra's, and using the Betweeness Centrality Algorithm.
 To see a visual of the test datasets, they are located in the datasets folder in the file called [TestDatasetVisuals.pdf](https://github.com/akuld2/cs225finalproject/blob/megan-ja-patch-1/datasets/TestDatasetsVisuals.pdf).

-## Contributers
+## Team
-Nisha Prasad (nishap4)
+- Nisha Prasad (`nishap4`)
-Akul Datta (akuld2)
+- Akul Datta (`akuld2`)
-Megan Ja (meganja2)
+- Megan Ja (`meganja2`)
-Yesui Dovchinsuren (ydovc2)
+- Yesui Dovchinsuren (`ydovc2`)